oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - `firstDetectionRunInstanceGuid` of type `string`, optional.
     - `lastDetectionRunInstanceGuid` of type `string`, optional.

-- [Issue #274](https://github.com/oasis-tcs/sarif-spec/issues/274): "Rename fileVersion to dottedQuadFileVersion and specify format constraint"

-    In the `file` object:

-    - Rename the `fileVersion` property to `dottedQuadFileVersion`.

-- [Issue #279](https://github.com/oasis-tcs/sarif-spec/issues/279): "logicalLocation.kind: remove 'package'"

-    In the `logicalLocation` object:

-    - Modify the _comment_ on the `kind` property to remove mention of `"package"`.
-    (The property is a `string`, not an `enum`, so only the comment needs to change.)

-- [Issue #280](https://github.com/oasis-tcs/sarif-spec/issues/280): "Provide optional result.rank value of 0.0 to 100.0"

-    In the `result` object:

-    - Add a `rank` property of type `number`, `optional`, `minValue: 0.0`, `maxValue: 100.0`.

-    In the `ruleConfiguration` object:

-    - Add a `defaultRank` property of type `number`, `optional`, `minValue: 0.0`, `maxValue: 100.0`.

-- [Issue #283](https://github.com/oasis-tcs/sarif-spec/issues/283): "result.message SHALL be present constraint should be added to schema"

-    In the `result` object:

-    - Add `message` to the list of required properties.

 - [Issue #285](https://github.com/oasis-tcs/sarif-spec/issues/285): "Provide a mechanism to associate a result with an invocation."

     In the `resultProvenance` object:

     - Add an `invocationIndex` property of type `integer`, optional.

-- [Issue #288](https://github.com/oasis-tcs/sarif-spec/issues/288): "ruleConfiguration.defaultLevel should not contain an 'open' value"

-    In the `ruleConfiguration` object:

-    - Remove the value `"open"` from the `enum` on the `defaultLevel` property.

 ## Changes not yet approved